WhyRFoundation/foundation/webinars.md

 * 2020-09-24 Pause for 2020.whyr.pl Conference (Remote)
 * 2020-09-17 Me, Myself and my Rprofile
 * 2020-09-10 Data Science for Social Justice
-* 2020-09-03 Reproducible research with workflowr
+* 2020-09-03 RReproducible research with workflowr: a framework for organizing, versioning, and sharing your data analysis projects
 * 2020-07-09 Pause for user2020.r-project.org
 * 2020-07-02 Taking friction out of R: helping drive data science adoption in organizations {:toc}